SoleilUmwiza92/PortfolioS3/Agile_methodology.md

 # Scrum master

-In our group project, we work in an agile way where we use the scrum framework to deliver our work.
+In our group project, we worked in an agile way where we use the scrum framework to deliver our work.
 To succeed as a team, one person is our scrum master.
 However, that person can be replaced by each sprint if necessary.

 # Scrum event